 Cardiovascular exercise can be of different types depending on the intensity of the exercise.
-Let’s understand the meaning, potential advantages and disadvantages of cardiovascular and HIIT exercises:
+Let’s understand their meaning, potential advantages and disadvantages:

-- Steady state cardio: An activity that is done for a prolonged period of time and at a constant intensity in order to increase the endurance of the skeletal muscle.
+1. Steady state cardio: An activity that is done for a prolonged period of time and at a constant intensity in order to increase the endurance of the skeletal muscle is termed as ‘steady state cardio’.
 It can be further divided into the low-intensity steady state (LISS), moderate intensity steady state (MISS) and high-intensity steady state (HISS).

-- Easier to begin with, more enjoyable.
-Therefore better adherence
+- Easier to begin with and more enjoyable.
+Therefore, better adherence.

-- Can be more beneficial for women, type 1 muscle fibers
+- Can be more beneficial for women, as they have a higher proportion of type 1 muscle fibers

 - Longer duration

-- Large volume to burn a small amount of fat
+- Need to do a lot of it to burn a small amount of fat

-- High-intensity interval training: All these activities can also be used do HIIT at higher intensities.
-A HIIT workout includes a short warm-up of low intensity followed by some high-intensity bouts (at maximal intensity) that are separated by low-intensity recovery periods followed by a short cool down.
+2. High-intensity interval training (HIIT): A HIIT workout includes a short warm-up of low intensity followed by some high-intensity bouts (at maximal intensity) that are separated by low-intensity recovery periods followed by a short cool down.